 Back to School Resources

-As New York State schools plan for the beginning of a new year, the mental health and wellness of students, staff and families are one of the many concerns facing teachers and school leadership.
+As New York State schools continue the year, the mental health and wellness of students, staff and families are one of the many concerns facing teachers and school leadership.
 The Covid-19 pandemic and concerns about social injustice have increased the level of stress for many students and staff.
-Focusing on wellness beginning in the summer and through the first several weeks of school will support academic success for the rest of the school year.
+Focusing on wellness will support academic success for the rest of the school year.

 To help, we have compiled resources for mental health instruction and social emotional learning, webinars and professional development opportunities, and practical strategies and tools to promote resiliency and build social connections.
 See links below for more information.